fpsvogel/fpsvogel.com/src/about.md

 permalink: /about/
 ---

-I'm a self-taught Rubyist diving deeper into maintainable Rails.
-In mid-2020 I quit my previous career in humanities teaching, got a new day job in tech support, and used my free time to work toward my first developer job.
+I'm a self-taught Rubyist who [is always learning](https://github.com/fpsvogel/learn-ruby).
+In mid-2020 I quit my previous career in humanities teaching, got a new day job in tech support, and used my newfound free time to work toward my first developer job.

 ## Work